 Make-Ahead and Reheating Directions – Oven Method

-- Reheat from Frozen: Preheat your oven to 375 degrees F. Lay your frozen English Muffin Pizza on a baking sheet topping side up and place in the oven.
-Bake for 13 to 15 minutes, or until heated through.
+- Reheat from Frozen: Preheat your oven to 375 degrees F. Lay your frozen English Muffin Pizza on a baking sheet, topping side up, and place it in the oven.
+Bake for 13 to 15 minutes or until heated through.

 - 6 tbsp Pizza sauce Alfredo, Marinara, Pesto, which ever you choose.

 - 2 English muffins Original or Whole Wheat

 - Topping Choices Spinach, Onions, Pepperoni, Mushrooms, Pineapple, Bacon, or what ever you are craving.

 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.